- Entry restrictions and exceptions

 Watch out for local regulations

 Measures for fighting the spread of COVID-19 are subject to local regulation.
-This may include quarantine measures in the case of a confirmed infection.

 The international advice on reducing the spread of COVID-19 should be followed.
 This includes washing hands regularly and thoroughly with soap for 20-30 seconds, sneezing into the elbow or the quick disposal of handkerchieves or tissues, keeping a distance from other people and avoiding shaking hands.
 Further information and details can be found on the World Health Organization’s website.